Computer and Network Examples

 Wireless Network Diagram ExamplesConceptDraw Wireless Network solution includes several wireless network diagram examples that users can modify and make your own diagram.

 Wireless NetworkingWireless networking is useful visual tool for identification of all required equipment, and calculation the cost of creating or updating wireless computer networks.
-ConceptDraw PRO extended with Wireless Networks Solution from the Computer and Networks Area is the best wireless network diagramming software.
+ConceptDraw DIAGRAM v12 extended with Wireless Networks Solution from the Computer and Networks Area is the best wireless network diagramming software.

-WLANConceptDraw PRO diagramming and vector drawing software extended with Wireless Networks Solution gives the ability to its users to create professional looking WLAN schemes and diagrams quick and easy.
+WLANConceptDraw DIAGRAM v12 diagramming and vector drawing software extended with Wireless Networks Solution gives the ability to its users to create professional looking WLAN schemes and diagrams quick and easy.

 Personal area (PAN) networks.
 Computer and Network ExamplesAll computer networks differ by various params, and their size is one of them.
 As global area networks are the biggest, personal area (PAN) networks are the smallest.
 Personal computers, smartphones and other devices that have possibility to connect to Internet form a personal network.
 This diagram was created using ConceptDraw Computer Network Diagrams to represent a typical components of Personal area network.
 A personal area network (PAN) is the connection of IT devices around an individual person.
 This sample of personal area network involves a notebook, a personal digital assistant (PDA), and a portable printer.
 Commonly a PAN contains such wireless devices as mouse, keyboard, smartphone and tablet.
 A wireless connection is typical for a PAN.